paralax/ColossalOpera/hard/elevator_scheduling.md

 	R1 0 1 4

 This translates to Rider 1 who at time point 0 wants to go from floor 1 to floor 4.
+Riders will not transit floors without an elevator.

 # Output Description